 Depression is more than just a bad mood—it is a period(s) of irritability, intense hopelessness, anger or frustration that can last for weeks, months or longer.
-These feelings can make it difficult for children and teens to function as they normally would, to get through to the day or to find joy in things they usually enjoy.
-It is important to seek guidance from a medical professional to help you and your child cope.
+These feelings can make it difficult for children and teens to function as they normally would, to get through the day or to find joy in things they usually enjoy.
+It is important to talk to your child and let them know that it is ok to feel this way and ok to seek guidance from a medical professional.

 What are the signs and symptoms of depression?

-Symptoms of depression vary by age and by person and can look different in kids than in adults.
+Symptoms and signs of depression vary by age and by person and can look different in children than in adults.
 At least one of the following primary symptoms of depression is always present:

 - Irritability, sadness or hopelessness most of the day, nearly every day

-- Decreased interest or pleasure in activities that your child your child usually enjoys
+- Decreased interest or pleasure in activities that your child usually enjoys

-The following secondary symptoms may also be present:
+The following secondary symptoms of depression may also be present in your child: